Configure ADFS for Coveo SSO

 2. In the Single Sign-On subtab, in the Identity provider name box, enter the identity provider name as you want it to appear on your Coveo organization login page.

 3. In the Single sign-on URL box, enter the URL where Coveo must send an authentication request.
-The SSO URL is also called Assertion Consumer Service (ACS).
+The SSO URL may also be called Assertion Consumer Service (ACS).

 4. In the Identity provider issuer URI box, enter the identity provider issuer unique URI.
-The identity provider issuer URI is also called entity ID or federation service identifier.
+The identity provider issuer URI may also be called entity ID or federation service identifier.

 5. Using one of the following methods, provide Coveo with the identity provider’s Base64 public certificate to validate the identity provider signature: